github/opensource.guide/_articles/how-to-contribute.md

 ---
 lang: en
-title: How to Contribute to Open Source
+Title: How to Contribute to Open Source!
-description: Want to contribute to open source?
+Description: Want to contribute to open source?
 A guide to making open source contributions, for first-timers and for veterans.
 class: contribute
 toc:
   why-contribute-to-open-source: "Why contribute to open source?"
-  what-it-means-to-contribute: "What it means to contribute"
+  what-it-means-to-contribute: "What it means to contribute?"
   orienting-yourself-to-a-new-project: "Orienting yourself to a new project"
   finding-a-project-to-contribute-to: "Finding a project to contribute to"
-  how-to-submit-a-contribution: "How to submit a contribution"
+  how-to-submit-a-contribution: "How to submit a contribution?"
-  what-happens-after-you-submit-a-contribution: "What happens after you submit a contribution"
+  what-happens-after-you-submit-a-contribution: "What happens after you submit a contribution?"
 order: 1
 image: /assets/images/cards/contribute.png
 related: